raspberrypilearning/noobs-install/en/step_1.md

 ### Formatting the SD Card

-If the SD card you wish to install Raspbian on currently has an older version of Raspbian, you may wish to back up the files from the card first as they will be overwritten during this process.
+If the SD card on which you wish to install Raspbian currently has an older version of Raspbian on it, you may wish to back up the files from the card first, as they will be overwritten during this process.

-+ Visit the SD Association’s website and download [SD Formatter 4.0](https://www.sdcard.org/downloads/formatter_4/index.html) for either Windows or Mac.
++ Visit the SD Association’s website and download [SD Formatter 4.0](https://www.sdcard.org/downloads/formatter_4/index.html) for Windows or Mac.

 + Follow the instructions to install the software.

-+ Insert your SD card into the computer or laptop’s SD card reader and make a note of the drive letter allocated to it, e.g. `F:/`
++ Insert your SD card into the computer or laptop’s SD card reader and make a note of the drive letter allocated to it, e.g. `F:/`.

-+ In SD Formatter, select the drive letter for your SD card and format it.
++ In SD Formatter, select the drive letter for your SD card, and format it.

 ### Extracting NOOBS from the zip archive